nick98anderson/kmeans/README.md

 The kmeans algorithm is an iterative procces which attempts to partition our dataset into k clusters where each datapoint belongs to a cluster with nearest mean.

-- First we need to determine our k. for this instance we want k=3 since we have observed 3 somewhat distinct groups in the dataset and we have 3 labels.
+1. First we need to determine our k. for this instance we want k=3 since we have observed 3 somewhat distinct groups in the dataset and we have 3 labels.

-- Next we must initialize our three centroids.
-The centroids are our three Means, each datapoint will be classified based on which centroid it is closest to.
+2. Next we must initialize our three centroids.
+The centroids are our three Means, each data point will be classified based on which centroid it is closest to:
 ```python:
     k = 3
     n_iter = 300